alphagov/govuk-puppet/development-vm/README.md

 Add the name of your manifest (your username) into the list of `users::usernames` in `hieradata/integration.yaml`.

 There's another bit of hieradata in `integration.yaml` for `govuk_jenkins::config::admins` which will give you access to the deployment Jenkins.
-Add your GitHub Enterprise username (usually your full name) to this list.
+Add your **GitHub Enterprise** username to this list.

 Create a pull request with these changes.
 Once it has been reviewed by a member of the GOV.UK team, you can merge it and it will automatically deploy to the Integration environment.
 This will come in handy later.